 Soft maple varieties are popular for building necks, and most birch options are a bit heavier.

-It's surprising that birch isn't more widely accepted as a neck wood (like it used to be) since birch lumber is, on average, cheaper than maple lumber.
+Surprisingly, birch isn't more widely accepted as a neck wood (like it used to be) since birch lumber is, on average, cheaper than maple lumber.

 Is Birch A Good Electric Guitar Fretboard Tonewood?